Pray4Lovee/pezkuwi-sdk/substrate/frame/staking-async/runtimes/papi-tests/README.md

 ## Runtime Overview

-This parachain runtime is a fake fork of the asset-hub next (created originally by Dónal).
+This teyrchain runtime is a fake fork of the asset-hub next (created originally by Dónal).
 It is here to test the async-staking pallet in a real environment.

-This parachain contains:
+This teyrchain contains:

 - `pallet-staking-async`
 - `pallet-staking-async-rc-client`